mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The MLS protocol assumes a signature keypair for authentication of messages.
-It is important to note that this signature keypair might be the identity keypair directly, or a different signature keypair for which the public key has been for example signed by the identity private key.
+It is important to note that this signature keypair might be the identity keypair itself, or a different signature keypair for which the public key has been, for example, signed by the identity private key.
 This flexibility allows for multiple infrastructure considerations and has the benefit of providing ways to use different signature keys across different groups by using hierarchical